eldronzhou/SDPR/README.md

 # Quick start

 SDPR can be run from the command line.
-To see the full list of options, please refer to our manual or type
+To see the full list of options, please type

 ```bash
 SDPR -h
 ```

-SDPR provides two functions: (1) estimating and paritioning of the reference LD matrix (2) perform MCMC to estimate the posterior effect sizes for each SNP.
+SDPR provides two functions: (1) estimating and paritioning the reference LD matrix (2) perform MCMC to estimate the posterior effect sizes for each SNP.
 We provide an example usage for the test dataset:

 ```bash
 cd test/